eschulte/cla/README.md

 This suite of tools enables exploratory data analysis from the command line.
-The `cla` executable accepts data through `STDIN`, feeds that data to an easily extendable set of analytic modules (just shell scripts), and outputs their results to `STDOUT`.
+The `cla` executable accepts data through `STDIN`, feeds that data to an easily extendable set of analytic modules (just shell scripts), and outputs the modules results to `STDOUT`.
 The goal of the `cla` system is to provide *no configuration required* data analysis ranging from simple means and correlations to more sophisticated machine learning.

 ### Usage